mrsimpson/slides-data-in-motion/slides.md

 - Statelessness

 <!--
-- **Scalability**: Processing each consumer's requests increases the load of the serer
+- **Scalability**: Processing each consumer's requests increases the load on the server
-- **Latency**: Load of the server slows down the consumer
+- **Latency**: Load on the server slows down the consumer
 - **Statelessness**: Each request is independent, making real-time updates complex.
 We all love optimistic locking, don't we?
 -->